jpakkane/monocoque/readme.md

 ## Is it a heavy duty framework like the ones we know from Java?

 Not at all.
 Basically all monocoque is is a project with all its dependencies statically linked in.
 The demo app uses SDL2 for the gui because it is a high quality and small portable library.
-You can use any gui toolkit you want as long as it can be linked statically.

 ## Why would I ever want to distribute an app like this?